unsignedpixel/Hugo/content/yafra/index.md

 [Privacy Policy]({{< ref "#privacy" >}})

 You love shooting film?
 Let YAFRA be your digital notebook for recording date, location and exposure details for every picture captured.
 Select your camera, load a film and then log all the data with a single tap.
 Switch seamlessly between different cameras.
-Browse exposed rolls and view a map{{<super>}}2.0{{</super>}}of the exposure location in the app or export the data to augment your scanned pictures.
+Browse exposed rolls and {{<super>}}new{{</super>}}view a map of the exposure location in the app or export the data to augment your scanned pictures.

 ### Getting started